 Support for commercial fishers and the seafood sector

-Find out about regional and national services that can provide help and advice with health, wellbeing, and making business decisions.
+Find out about New Zealand services that can provide help and advice with health, wellbeing, and making business decisions.

 COVID-19 SUPPORT AND INFORMATION

-For advice and information freephone the COVID-19 helpline on 0800 77 99 97.
+For advice and information on COVID-19, call the COVID-19 helpline on 0800 77 99 97

 Industry advice and guidance

 Seafood New Zealand has advice to help you:

 - might be able to help if you lost a job

 You can also call Work and Income on 0800 40 80 40